omarschall/omarschall/README.md

  <img src="images/single_neuron_shrunk.png" width=400>

 My first few projects focused on the plasticity rule update itself.
-In traditional machine learning, one simply computes a weight update according to gradient descent
+In traditional machine learning, one simply computes a weight update according to some mathematical principle, typically gradient descent as computed by backpropagation.
+For modeling plasticity, one must carefully think about how these weight updates could be computed by biological "hardware" in parallel with the forward computation, such that the learning signals are physically available to the relevant synapses.

 [Using local plasticity rules to train recurrent neural networks](https://arxiv.org/abs/1905.12100)
 [A unified framework of online learning algorithms for training recurrent neural networks](https://jmlr.org/beta/papers/v21/19-562.html)